SAMMISolutions/SAMMISolutions.github.io/extensions/create.md

 ### Overview and Prerequisites

 Welcome to the world of creating SAMMI (SEF) extensions!
 This guide is designed for beginners to understand how to create custom extensions for SAMMI.
-Basic knowledge of HTML/JavaScript and familiarity with SAMMI itself essential.
+Basic knowledge of HTML/JavaScript and familiarity with SAMMI itself are essential.

 SAMMI extensions are specifically structured text files with a `.sef` extension.
 They're written in a format that SAMMI can understand and use.